Bananarama: 2006–2011: Remasters and Viva

-Bananarama released a new single entitled "Love Comes" (UK #44) and a new album Viva (UK #87) in September 2009.
+Bananarama released a new single entitled "Love Comes" (UK No. 44) and a new album Viva (UK No. 87) in September 2009.
 The album was produced by Ian Masterson and released through Fascination Records.
-A second single was released from the album in April 2010, a new remix of the song "Love Don't Live Here" (UK #114) backed by Ian Masterson's 2010 reworking of the 1995 single "Every Shade of Blue" and "The Runner" (originally recorded by The Three Degrees), remixed by Buzz Junkies.
-Other covers recorded during this period included Bryan Adams's "Run To You", Simon & Garfunkel's "The Sound of Silence", and Bryan Ferry's "Tokyo Joe".
-These were included as B-sides to the released singles and as bonus digital tracks to the parent album.
+A second single was released from the album in April 2010, a new remix of the song "Love Don't Live Here" (UK No. 114) backed by Ian Masterson's 2010 reworking of the 1995 single "Every Shade of Blue" and "The Runner" (originally recorded by The Three Degrees), remixed by Buzz Junkies.
+In April 2011, Bananarama appeared on ITV's hit comedy Benidorm and performed "Love in the First Degree", "Robert De Niro's Waiting...", and "Movin' On".